 In addition, we may not realize the anticipated benefits from any new business initiatives.
 We have a joint venture with Higon Information Technology Co., Ltd. (THATIC), comprised of two separate legal entities, China JV1 and China JV2 (collectively, the THATIC JV).
-We may not realize the expected benefits from this joint venture, including the THATIC JV's expected future performance, the receipt of any future milestone payments from certain licensed intellectual property, and the receipt of any royalty payments from future sales of products by the THATIC JV.
+We may not realize the expected benefits from this joint venture, including the THATIC JV's expected future performance, the receipt of any future milestone payments and royalties from certain licensed intellectual property.
+In June 2019, the United States Commerce Department's Bureau of Industry and Security added five Chinese entities to the Entity List, including THATIC and the THATIC JV.
+As a result of the Entity List designation, we are complying with U.S. law pertaining to the Entity List designation.